hpi-schul-cloud/schulcloud-client/README.md

 ## Theming

 Add Themes to /theme directory.
-Call gulp and node with SC_THEME set to name of directory.
+Call gulp and node with SC_THEME set to name of directory. then clear build files and gulp cache with `gulp clear`

 ### Windows
  run `set SC_THEME={themeName}` without spaces around the equal sign!